gasoline-dev/gasoline/README.md

 This is an experimental work-in-progress.
 Things can and will change.

-That said, the goal is to ship v1.0 ASAP.
-You can follow an active roadmap here: TODO link
+You can follow the road to v1.0 here: TODO link

-Also, please limit contributions to minor bug fixes, issues labeled "Help welcomed", and discussion.
+Please limit contributions to minor bug fixes, issues labeled "Help welcomed", and discussion.

 Your feedback is the most valuable contribution.
 I'd (@shaneuuid | TODO GitHub link | TODO X link) love to hear your critiques, ideas, feature requests, etc: TODO link to GitHub discussions.